-- Contact members of the COLLEGE community (including parents and Sternians) by post and email in order to promote and raise funds for the College; - Share personal data about parents and/or Sternians, as appropriate, with organisations set up to help establish and maintain relationships with the College community, such as The Sternians' Association and the Sternian Trust Fund - although communications are most likely to be sent via the Development Office on their behalf; - Collect information from publicly available sources about parents' and Sternians' occupation, interests and activities, in order to maximise the College's fundraising potential.
+- Contact members of the College community (including parents and Sternians) by post and email in order to promote and raise funds for the College; - Share personal data about parents and/or Sternians, as appropriate, with organisations set up to help establish and maintain relationships with the College community, such as The Sternians' Association and the Sternian Trust Fund although communications are most likely to be sent via the Philanthropy and Alumni Relations Office on their behalf; - Collect information from publicly available sources about parents' and Sternians' occupation, interests and activities, in order to maximise the College's fundraising potential.

-Should you wish to limit or object to any of the above three bullets, or would like further information about them, please contact the COLLEGE Development Director in writing.
+Should you wish to limit or object to any of the above three bullets, or would like further information about them, please contact the College Director of Philanthropy and Alumni Relations in writing.
 You always have the right to withdraw consent, where given, or otherwise object to direct marketing or fundraising.
 However, the College may need nonetheless to retain some of your details (not least to ensure that no more communications are sent to that particular address, email or telephone number).